 Woodstock is a medium-sized city located in the state of Illinois.
 With a population of 25,189 people and five constituent neighborhoods, Woodstock is the 93rd largest community in Illinois.

-Unlike some cities, Woodstock isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Woodstock are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Woodstock is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Woodstock is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Woodstock who work in management occupations (11.56%), office and administrative support (11.48%), and sales jobs (10.12%).
+There are especially a lot of people living in Woodstock who work in management occupations (12.49%), office and administrative support (10.62%), and sales jobs (9.21%).

-Woodstock is a somewhat ethnically-diverse city.
+Woodstock is a very ethnically-diverse city.
 The people who call Woodstock home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Woodstock residents report their race to be White, followed by Black or African-American.
 Woodstock also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 20.52% of the city’s residents.
-Important ancestries of people in Woodstock include Irish, Polish, English, and Italian.
+People of Hispanic or Latino origin account for 20.66% of the city’s residents.
+Important ancestries of people in Woodstock include Irish, Polish, Italian, and English.

 The most common language spoken in Woodstock is English.
 Other important languages spoken here include Spanish and Polish.